pulcams/sub0/README.md

 ### Examples
 Retrieve Voyager records, check names and subjects against lcnaf and lcsaf, and generate enhanced copies as well as csv reports:

-`python uris.py -vnsr -F csv/my_bibs.csv`
+`python uris.py -vnsr -F csv/20160401.csv`

-Another option: Get a bunch of records into the `./in` directory...
+Another option: Get a file of records into the `./IN` directory...

-`python uris.py -v -f csv/my_bibs.csv`
+`python uris.py -v -f csv/20160401.csv`

-...then parse them, getting URIs for names and inserting them into copies...
+... then parse them, getting URIs for names and subjects ...

-`python uris.py -vn`
+`python uris.py -vns`

-Enhanced MARCXML records will be in the `./out` dir.
+Enhanced MARCXML records will be in the `./OUT` dir.

 For 'help':

 `python uris.py -h`

 For reporting, `summaries.py` outputs totals to a TOTALS file as well as an html file.

+### Current workflow
+* wait until late afternoon / early evening
+* `python vger.py` # get list of unsuppressed bibs into ./csv/yyyymmdd.csv
+* `python uris.py -vnsr -F yyyymmdd` # process them, outputting reports as well as marcxml and MARC21 (mrc)
+* load mrc file into Voyager using Gary Strawn's [RecordReloader](http://files.library.northwestern.edu/public/RecordReloader/)
+* `python summaries.py -r yyyymmdd` # add stats to index.html file
+* post newly generated index.html and report files to local server

 ### Dependencies
  * [4store](http://4store.org/)